Average Weather in March in Anmore Canada

 We report snowfall in liquid-equivalent terms.
 The actual depth of new snowfall is typically between 5 and 10 times the liquid-equivalent amount, assuming the ground is frozen.
 As with rainfall, we consider the liquid-equivalent snowfall accumulated over a sliding 31-day period centered around each day.

-The average sliding 31-day liquid-equivalent snowfall during March in Anmore is essentially constant, remaining about 0.1 inches throughout, and rarely exceeding 0.6 inches or falling below -0.0 inches.
+The average sliding 31-day liquid-equivalent snowfall during March in Anmore is essentially constant, remaining about 0.1 inches throughout, and rarely exceeding 0.7 inches or falling to 0.0 inches.

 Average Monthly Liquid-Equivalent Snowfall in March